intertect/intertect/src/content/lesson_1/part_1.md

 future lessons, you'll be implementing functionality on your own (with only written instructions like these).

+# Code Structure
+Since this is the first part, understanding the exact details of how the code works is not completely necessary.
+The "Code Structure" section of the instructions is where we generally explain how we've laid out the code, and any new APIs we're exposing to you.
+We will explain the code more in-depth in the following part, since you'll be modifying it more extensively there.
+But, the change(s) you'll make in this part should be pretty micro in scope.

 # Your Task
 We think there's a bug in our implementation.
 Your task is to find and fix it.